Supervisory Control of Quantum Discrete Event Systems: Introduction

 SCT of DES exactly supports the formulation of various control problems of standard types, and it usually is automaton-based.
 Briefly, a DES is modeled as the generator (an automaton) of a formal language, and certain events (transitions) can be disabled by an external controller.
 The idea is to construct this controller so that the events it currently disables depend on the past behavior of the DES in a suitable way.

 Automata form the most basic class of DES models \cite{RW87,book1,book2}.
 They are intuitive, easy to use, amenable to composition operations, and amenable to analysis as well (in the finite-state case).
 However, the (conventional) DES model cannot characterize the probability of probabilistic systems and the possibility of fuzzy systems that exist commonly in engineering field and the real-world problems with fuzziness, impreciseness, and subjectivity.
-So, probabilistic DES and fuzzy DES were proposed \cite{Lin90,LY02,Qiu05}, and then have been studied deeply (see, e.g., \cite {CY05,QL09,DYQ19,DQ15, LQXF08} and the references therein).
-With the development of quantum computing \cite{NC00, KLM07}, how to establish {\it quantum DES} (QDES) appropriately is a pending problem, and this is the goal of the paper.
+So, probabilistic DES and fuzzy DES were proposed \cite{Lin90, LW1993, PPL2009, LY02,Qiu05,DYQ19}.
+However, to my best knowledgement, the state complexity problems still have not been studied in probabilistic and fuzzy DES, and QFA have certain advantages over {\it probabilistic finite automata} (PFA) in state complexity for some problems, so, with the development of quantum computing \cite{NC00}, how to establish {\it quantum DES} (QDES) and show certain advantages of state complexity are a pending problem, and this is the goal of the paper.

 Quantum computers were first conceived by Benioff \cite{Benioff80} and Feynman \cite{Feynman82} in the early of 1980s, and in particular, Feynman \cite{Feynman82} indicated it needs exponential time to simulate the evolution of quantum systems in classical computers but quantum computers can perform efficient simulation.
-In 1985, Deutsch \cite{Deutsch85} elaborated and formalized Benioff and Feynman's idea by defining the notion of quantum Turing machine, and proposed Quantum Strong Church-Turing Thesis: \textit{A quantum Turing machine can efficiently simulate any realistic model of computation}, which is an extension of the traditional Strong Church-Turing Thesis: \textit{ A probabilistic Turing machine can efficiently simulate any realistic model of computation}.
-So, in a way, this also inspires the necessity to establish quantum DES (QDES) since it is likely difficult to characterize the quantum properties of quantum systems by using classical DES.
+In 1985, Deutsch \cite{Deutsch85} elaborated and formalized Benioff and Feynman's ideas by defining the notion of quantum Turing machines, and proposed Quantum Strong Church-Turing Thesis: \textit{A quantum Turing machine can efficiently simulate any realistic model of computation}, which is an extension of the traditional Strong Church-Turing Thesis:\textit{A probabilistic Turing machine can efficiently simulate any realistic model of computation}.
+In a way, this also inspires to establish QDES since it is natural to develop control systems from classical models to quantum ones.